 Studying in Indonesia has massive perks, such as the opportunity to travel over the weekend but also the ability to take several weeks off during the semester.
 That allowed us to travel to other islands than ‘just’ Java and Bali.
-After visiting Sulawesi, we also spend 1,5 weeks traveling the highlights of Sumatra.
-The main reason for visiting was that you can see orangutans in the wild during a jungle trek.
+After visiting Sulawesi, we also spend 1,5 weeks travelling to the highlights of Sumatra.
+The main reason for visiting was that you can see orangutans in the wild during the Bukit Lawang Orangutan Trek.
 Next to Borneo, Sumatra is the only place where this is still possible.
 Good to know is that the orangutans here are semi-wild, as they are used to people.

 Your base in Sumatra is probably Medan, at least this is the capital of the island and the city where most planes do arrive.
-From Medan, it is only 90 kms to Bukit Lawang, but be prepared for some bumpy rides, especially closer to your arrival.
+From Medan, it is only 90 km to Bukit Lawang but be prepared for some bumpy rides, especially closer to your arrival.
 From Medan, you can best look for a bus towards Binjai.
-These busses go from the city center but also from the airport.
+These buses go from the city centre but also from the airport.
 This bus takes about 2 hours.
 In Binjai, you have to transfer to a different bus station for your next minivan.
 At least, that’s how we did it.
 It all felt a bit forced, as there did not seem to be any other option and we barely had the opportunity to think on how to do it.
-However, everything went completely fine, even though we probably paid more then necessary and the final leg (of another 2 hours), wasn’t too comfortable as the picture shows.
-Another option is to take a taxi, but of course this will cost you way more money.
+However, everything went completely fine, even though we probably paid more than necessary and the final leg (of another 2 hours), wasn’t too comfortable as the picture shows.
+Another option is to take a taxi, but of course, this will cost you way more money.
 In total, the trip did cost us below 10 euros.
-When arriving at the bus station of Bukit Lawang, you can best take an so called ‘ojek’ (motor) to the Bukit Lawang village.
+When arriving at the bus station of Bukit Lawang, you can best take a so-called ‘ojek’ (motor) to the Bukit Lawang village.

 We decided to stay 2 nights in the guesthouse, and 1 night in the jungle during our jungle trek.
 A friend of mine did already arrive in Bukit Lawang and was staying in Bukit Lawang Indah.
 First of all, don’t expect any luxury there and in Bukit Lawang in general.
-Toilets are Indonesian style, there was no wifi and there are no ATM’s, so bring enough cash up front.
+Toilets are Indonesian style, there was no wifi and there are no ATMs, so bring enough cash upfront.
 I think we stayed for as little as 1 euro or even less per person at Bukit Lawang Indah.
-They had great banana pancakes for breakfast, the personell was very friendly and in the evening there was some ‘live music’, including some Dutch songs in there big song book.
+They had great banana pancakes for breakfast, the personnel was very friendly and in the evening there was some ‘live music’, including some Dutch songs in their big songbook.

-All resorts are located relatively closely together, so your main choice is on which side of the river you would like to stay, which gives you the opportunity to visit several of the bungalows and check which one suits your wishes best.
+All resorts are located relatively close together, so your main choice is on which side of the river you would like to stay, which allows you to visit several of the bungalows and check which one suits your wishes best.
 This map shows an overview of the different guesthouses and where they are located.
-From the drop off location, it was around 5 to 10 minutes to our guesthouse for which we had to cross the river.
+From the drop-off location, it was around 5 to 10 minutes to our guesthouse for which we had to cross the river.
 Most of the guesthouses are on the ‘right’ side, which means you shouldn’t cross the river.
 This is also the busier part of the small village.
 When you would be walking to one of the latest guesthouses on the route, this will take you about 20 minutes.

 First of all, you are only allowed to visit the jungle with a guide.
 That makes the first decision already easy for you.
 I would always recommend going with a guide, that pays a maximum of respect to the animals.
-Apparently, there are also many guides who are feeding the orangutans to attract them to come closer.
+Many guides are feeding the orangutans to attract them to come closer.

 We could call our guide Mowgli, well you understand why!
 I visited Bukit Lawang with 2 friends and next to us, 2 other girls were joining our group.
 For this small group of 5, we had two guides with us.
 They explained everything we saw on the way, guided us through the jungle and made sure we got great things to eat!